rails/rails/guides/source/debugging_rails_applications.md

 </p>
 ```

-The +to_yaml+ method converts the method to YAML format leaving it more readable, and then the +simple_format+ helper is used to render each line as in the console.
-This is how +debug+ method does its magic.
+The `to_yaml` method converts the method to YAML format leaving it more readable, and then the `simple_format` helper is used to render each line as in the console.
+This is how `debug` method does its magic.

 As a result of this, you will have something like this in your view: